Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/lessons/lesson-03.md

 ```

 This tells you what % of code statements were covered by the tests.
 What % of code branches were covered, these are if else, switch cases etc. What % of functions were tested.
 What % of lines of code were tested, and line numbers for lines of code that were not tested.

+Check coverage and identify what has not been tested.

 ### Debriefing the tests